 Children with ASD also tend to excel at particular things and have above-average intelligence.
 Some of the things that they might excel at include music, academics, and visual skills.
 Roughly 40% of those diagnosed with autism have above-average intellectual abilities.

 Inclusion and acceptance of autism spectrum disorders are just as important as educating the community and bringing awareness to autism.
-So when is Autism Awareness Month?
-Let’s find out below.

 Want to learn more facts about autism?

 - In 1972, the Autism Society launched the first annual National Autistic Children’s week, but it wasn’t until 2007 that the official Autism Awareness Day was declared to fall on April 2nd by the United Nations General Assembly.

 - Although Autism Awareness Day still officially falls on April 2nd, most countries recognize the month of April as Autism Awareness Month.